Mishra-Shreya/Online_Quiz_Application/README.md

 # Quizzen - Online_Quiz_Application

 The project is Live @ http://shreyasanjaymishra.pythonanywhere.com/

+###
+Quizzen is developed in Python based on Flask Web Framework.
- The project is a prototype of an online quiz application - a basic framework for an ideal web-based quiz application
+This project is a prototype of an online quiz application - a basic framework for an ideal web-based quiz application.
+###